tonyluj/vault/README.md

 2. Support disaster recovery mechanism and provide a more flexible data backup mechanism, such as backup on local disk, or AWS, Alibaba Cloud, etc.;
 3. It has a simple and easy-to-use interface without too much magic;
 4. Sufficient and reliable testing to ensure data security;

+To summarize in a few words, Vault is a reliable, stable, simple, scalable, and low-cost storage system.
+Vault is a temporary name.
+If you have a better name, please let me know.